AshenOneme/CCSC-Prediction-Inverse-Design/README.md

-# Prediction of Mechanical Properties and Inverse Design of Columns with Complex Cross-Sections Based on Deep Learning
+# Prediction of Mechanical Properties and Inverse Design of CCSCs